 Section 1.
 Proposals

-Amendments to these by-laws or Certificate of Incorporation may be proposed either by action of the SSP officers or by petition of at least twenty-five (25) members to the Secretary.
+Amendments to these bylaws or Certificate of Incorporation may be proposed either by action of the SSP officers or by petition of at least twenty-five (25) members to the Executive Committee.

 Section 2.
 Procedures

-The Secretary shall announce all proposed amendments to the SSP members not less than four weeks prior to a vote of the SSP members.
+The Internal Communications Chair shall announce all proposed amendments to the SSP members not less than four weeks prior to a vote of the SSP members.
 The voting can happen either at a scheduled meeting or electronically.
 Copies of the amendments along with ballots shall be distributed to the members, with any explanations pro or con that the officers deem necessary.

 Section 3.
 Adoption

 A two-thirds (2/3) or more vote by the members who vote on a proposed amendment shall be necessary for approval.